john-cd/rust_howto/bk/drafts/categories/rendering/2d_renderers.md

 ## See also

 - [Are we Game yet?
-2D Rendering](https://arewegameyet.rs/ecosystem/2drendering/): Sprites, vectors, splines, hex grids and more
+2D Rendering](https://arewegameyet.rs/ecosystem/2drendering/): Sprites, vectors, splines, hex grids and more.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}